How Many Ounces are in 500 ml? A full breakdown to Metric and Imperial Conversions

 -

 Is it okay to round 16.907 fl oz to 17 fl oz?
 For many practical purposes, rounding to 17 fl oz is acceptable.
-However, in situations requiring high precision (like scientific experiments or medication dosage), using the more precise value of 16.91 fl oz is recommended.
+Still, in situations requiring high precision (like scientific experiments or medication dosage), using the more precise value of 16.91 fl oz is recommended.

 -